sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 8. Repeat steps 1-5 to create a second eyepiece.

+9. Before inserting the NoIR cameras into the eyepieces, remove the dab of glue on the side of the lens (just inside the square outer case) which prevents adjustment of the camera focus.
+Dig out the glue using a small tool such as a needle or small pair of scissors, until the lens can be rotated smoothly using the "IMX519 Key" 3D print.
+After the glue is removed, use the key to unscrew the lens until it protrudes from its square case about 2-3 mm.

-9. On each eyepiece, place the assembled IRLED PCB into the cutout on the side of the eyepiece enclosure, and insert a NoIR camera into the camera slot.
+10. On each eyepiece, place the assembled IRLED PCB into the cutout on the side of the eyepiece enclosure, and insert a NoIR camera into the camera slot.
 Holding the IRLED PCB and camera in place, slide the "Clip" 3D print over the camera and LED board, bending the clip so that it grabs the ledges of the eyepiece next to the LED boad, securing the camera board in place.

-10. Attach the "Pi5 Mount" 3D print to the top of a Raspberry Pi 5 (the side with the connectors) by lining up the mounting holes and inserting three 1" long screws from the top of the Pi5 Mount.
+11. Attach the "Pi5 Mount" 3D print to the top of a Raspberry Pi 5 (the side with the connectors) by lining up the mounting holes and inserting three 1" long screws from the top of the Pi5 Mount.
 Do not add nuts to the bottom of the Raspberry Pi yet.

-11. Connect the "Pi Spacer" 3D print to the bottom of th Raspberry Pi 5, threading the screws through the mounting holes.
+12. Connect the "Pi Spacer" 3D print to the bottom of th Raspberry Pi 5, threading the screws through the mounting holes.

-12. Connect a Raspberry Pi 4 below the Pi Spacer, so that the bottom of the Pi 4 is next to the bottom of the Pi 5.
+13. Connect a Raspberry Pi 4 below the Pi Spacer, so that the bottom of the Pi 4 is next to the bottom of the Pi 5.

-13. Add 3 hex nuts to the screws, tightening them to the top of the Pi 4.
+14. Add 3 hex nuts to the screws, tightening them to the top of the Pi 4.
 You may add a 4th screw to the empty through hole if desired.

-14. On each eyepiece, insert two hex nuts into the slots of the Enclosure Back, and secure the eyepiece to the Pi 5 mount using hex screws.
+15. On each eyepiece, insert two hex nuts into the slots of the Enclosure Back, and secure the eyepiece to the Pi 5 mount using hex screws.
 Orient the eyepieces so that the cameras are nearer the open side of the Pi 5 mount which exposes the pair of CSI camera ports.
 Repeat for the other eyepiece.

     * Note: If any part is too difficult to slide into place, use a needle file to sand down any warped areas or imperfections of the 3D prints.
 The edges of the custom PCBs can also be sanded down, since there may also be imperfections in the PCB manufacturing/cutting process.